run-ai/docs/docs/admin/authentication/accessrules.md

 ## Access rules table

-The Access rules table can be found under **Tools & Settings** in the Run:ai platform.
+The Access rules table can be found under **Access** in the Run:ai platform.

 The Access rules table provides a list of all the access rules defined in the platform and allows you to manage them.